Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 ###### Wave function instabilities often arise within Lambda propagation at what is called 'wave 6'.
 Due to field inversions which can be termed as 'Attenuation'.
 It becomes a representation of the compounding of relativistic effects.
 And these aspects are incorporated into the calculation sheets.

+#### Infinities

+###### Approaching Infinity
+###### If we move away from the idea of 'Inifinity' being an etheral aspect.
+And instead understand it as an attribute of something.
+We can begin to use infinitie, as a 'calculation complex'.
+The attributues created within 'Inifinities folder' are functions of 'Negative and Positive' integers {or power ratio's}.
+Which are determined through the Nucleotide constants, we can then assign the formulation to Lambda based equations.

+###### There are two formats within the infinities folder, which encode a topological description of energetic distribution
+###### Infinities transport : Is an example of infinity when it becomes assigned.
+In terminology this implies that infinity will draw to a close when a certain condition is met.
+Infinities_transport assigns electron transport as a key function to energetic distribution.
+And therefore creates loss/gain vectors within that movement.

+###### Infinities_Transport : Ratio's

+###### Single Variable : ((1.5578/0.102414319819447)*0.05))

+###### Multi Variable : ((1.5578/0.102414319819447)/0.95))

+##### Recall this is an aspect which includes the assignment of electron transportation, we must show how that variance is assembled.
+And how the structural transformation looks, within a sequence.

+###### Infinities_Continuous

+##### Encapsulates the context of infinity frozen in time, let's imagine.
+There are no loss/gain vectors within the energetic distribution.
+And instead just a description of the nuclear ratios which are to be assigned.
+In order to approach infinity.

+---

 #### Lambda Sequencer : Base Equation

 ###### Using the 'Nuclear Ratio' and therefore 'Base Power Ratio (^1.14)' Which is cross referenced within the following folder